Sequential Hierarchical Learning with Distribution Transformation for Image Super-Resolution: Experiments

 Table~\ref{tab:BI-result} shows the PSNR/SSIM comparisons among several methods.
-From the results, PMRN achieves competitive or better performance than other small works on all five benchmarks.
-Compared with MSRN, PMRN gains 0.3dB increase on Urban100 with $\textbf{BI}\times2$ degradation.
-Notice that PMRN achieves the best performances on B100, Urban100, and Manga109 with all degradation models.
+From the results, SHSR achieves competitive or better performance than other small works on all five benchmarks.
+Compared with the multi-scale method MSRN, SHSR gains 0.3dB increase on Urban100 with $\textbf{BI}\times2$ degradation.
+Furthermore, SHSR achieves competitive or better performance than OISR with around 34\% parameters off.
+Notice that SHSR achieves the best performances on B100, Urban100, and Manga109 with all degradation models.
 The three benchmarks contain plentiful structural information and edges, which consist of comic covers and real world photos.
-From this point of view, PMRN can recover the high-frequency information more effectively than others.
+From this point of view, SHSR can recover the high-frequency information more effectively than others.

 Meanwhile, we compare the computation complexity and parameters with other works.
-The total number of parameters is calculated as,

-where $ch^i_l$, $ch^o_l$ denote the input and output number of filters in $l$-th convolutional layer, $fw_l$ and $fh_l$ denote the width and height of the kernel size, $gs_l$ denotes the number of groups, and $bs_l$ represents as the bias.

 Computation complexity is modeled as the number of multiply-accumulate operations~(MACs).
-Since it is a implementation independent factor, MACs can purely describe the computation complexity from the mathematical perspective.
+Since it is an implementation independent factor, MACs can purely describe the computation complexity from the mathematical perspective.
 Comparisons of MACs are conducted by producing a 720P~($1280\times720$) resolution image from corresponding LR image with different scaling factors.
+The MACs of SHSR is calculated by PyTorch-OpCounter~\footnote{https://github.com/Lyken17/pytorch-OpCounter} and multiplied by 8 for SHSR$^+$.

-From the results, PMRN achieves competitive or better PSNR/SSIM results than others with fewer parameters and MACs, which proves to be the efficient design.
-Compared with OISR, PMRN holds near half MACs and parameters with competitive or better PSNR/SSIM performances with $\textbf{BI}\times4$ degradation.
-Compared with larger networks, PMRN$^+$ achieves competitive performances with much fewer MACs and parameters.
-Specially, PMRN$^+$ holds near two thirds of the MACs and one tenth of the parameters than EDSR with $\textbf{BI}\times4$ degradation, and achieves superior PSNR results on Set5, Set14, B100, and Manga109 datasets.
+From the results, SHSR achieves competitive or better PSNR/SSIM results than others with fewer parameters and MACs, which proves to be the efficient design.
+Compared with OISR, SHSR holds near half MACs and parameters with competitive or better PSNR/SSIM performances with $\textbf{BI}\times4$ degradation.
+Compared with larger networks, SHSR$^+$ achieves competitive performances with much fewer MACs and parameters.
+Specially, SHSR$^+$ holds near half of the MACs and one tenth of the parameters than EDSR with $\textbf{BI}\times4$ degradation, and achieves superior PSNR results on Set5, Set14, B100, and Manga109 datasets.

-Visualization comparisons on parameters and MACs are shown in Fig.~\ref{fig:vis_param} and Fig.~\ref{fig:vis_flops}.
-A running time comparison is investigated in Fig.~\ref{fig:time}.
-The time cost and performance are evaluated on Manga109 with \textbf{BI}$\times2$ degradation.